 Pike Market Child Care and Preschool is a dream come true for

 our community.
 After five years of planning, our doors opened

 the Market Community, preceded by the Pike Market Health

 Resident Advocate Program have since joined these services.
-Thanks in large part to the

 Development Authority (PDA), our original sponsor, plus funding

 possible to renovate and equip an existing space, build an outdoor play area and begin operation.
 In 1990, the preschool expanded, adding 3,200 square feet.
 In 2012, a $1.5 million renovation and expansion project allowed the school to be completely rebuilt in a space specifically designed for young children.